Skip to main content

 January 2025

-Why bridges rather than just special structures?
-Because bridges are considered the main vulnerable civil structure in the last decades due to the number of structural failures observed around the world.
-Why SHM rather than SHM of bridges?
-Because most of the techniques and general procedures described are independent of the structure.
-Therefore, the techniques are first presented for general applications and then most of the examples are shown in the context of bridges.
-This manner, students can learn the general concept of SHM and apply it later on to almost any engineering structure.
+Why are we focusing on bridges?
+Because bridges are considered the most vulnerable civil structure due to the number of structural failures observed around the world in the last decades.
+Why are we addressing SHM in general rather than SHM for bridges?
+Because most of the techniques and general procedures that we will describe are independent of the type of structure.
+Therefore, the techniques of SHM are first presented for general applications and then most of the examples are shown in the context of bridges.
+In this manner, students can learn the general concepts of SHM and apply them later to almost any engineering structure.

 Target public: The course is tailored towards graduate students and/or practicing engineers working full-time in public and private institutions or consultancy companies.

-Sustainable Development Goals: This course contributes to the Sustainable Development Goals (SDGs) 9 and 13, by promoting sustainable and resilient infrastructure through the introduction of new technologies and innovation to guarantee the safety and comfort of people.
+Sustainable Development Goals: This course contributes to the Sustainable Development Goals (SDGs) 7, 9, and 13, by promoting sustainable and resilient infrastructure through the introduction of new technologies and innovation to guarantee the safety and comfort of people, through optimization of design and integrity management to reduce embedded CO2 and thereby countering climate change, and finally by along the same lines facilitating the development and operation of sustainable energy infrastructure, like wide turbines and dams.

 ENROLLMENT